Arrest of Matthew Hedges: Pardon and release

 On 26 November 2018, Hedges was pardoned by UAE President Khalifa bin Zayed Al Nahyan, as part of the UAE tradition of pardoning people on the country's National Day.

 After his release, Hedges went to the British embassy in Abu Dhabi, from where he later travelled back to the United Kingdom.
 He arrived at Heathrow Airport on the morning of Tuesday, 27 November 2018, where he was reunited with his wife, whom he praised for having tirelessly campaigned for his release.
 In December 2018, Hedges said that he was speaking to a specialist psychiatrist about the effects of his imprisonment.

-Complaints
+Claims for compensation

 In May 2019, Hedges' lawyer lodged a complaint against the Foreign and Commonwealth Office alleging it failed in its duty of care to negotiate Hedges' release.
+Hedges and his wife also requested an independent inquiry.
+In August 2023, the British Parliamentary Ombudsman recommended that the Foreign, Commonwealth and Development Office apologise to Hedges for failing to protect him after his arrest and to pay him £1,500 in compensation.

-Hedges and his wife are also requesting an independent inquiry.
-In May 2021, Hedges launched legal action against senior Emirati officials in relation to his alleged torture.
+In May 2021, Hedges also launched legal action against senior Emirati officials in relation to his alleged torture.
+He lodged a claim for compensation against four senior security officials for assault, false imprisonment and the intentional infliction of psychiatric injury during his detention.
+His claim was thrown out by the High Court of Justice in February 2024.